k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 - **schema_name** - the DB schema.
 - **table_name** - populated with the table name.
 If the table_name is empty, the customized flows will run on all the tables in the interface and schema.
 - **extract_flow** - populated with the customized extract flow.
 - **table_order** - populated with a number.
-The table order in the TableLevelDefinitions has the highest priority and can override the order defined in the TableLevelInterfaces MTable.
+The table order in the TableLevelDefinitions MTable has the highest priority, and it can override the order defined in the TableLevelInterfaces MTable.
 - **delete_flow** - populated with the customized delete flow.
 - **load_flow** - populated with the load flow.